cstuder/secrethubwarden/README.md

 The Bitwarden CLI `get` command can only return a single result.
 If your query would return multiple results, it will return an error.

+The alternative is to use the `bw list items --search <query>` command for searching multiple items.

-You can find out its item id like this:
+You can find the item id like this:

 ```bash
 bw get item <query> | jq .id
 ```

-If an newly created item is not showing up, run `bw sync` to synchronize your CLI client with the current online vault.
+If a newly created item is not showing up, run `bw sync` to synchronize your CLI client with the current online vault.

 ## FAQ

 ### Is this safe?

-`secrethubwarden` is a simple bash script that wraps around the Bitwarden and GitHub CLIs.
-You can inspect it to make sure it's secure and doesn't leak your secrets in any way.
+`secrethubwarden` is a Bash script that wraps around the Bitwarden and GitHub CLIs.
+You can inspect it to make sure it is secure and does not leak your secrets in any way.
 I tried to keep it as simple as possible, and also secure.
 I also tried to follow the Bash best practices as good as possible ([ShellCheck](https://www.shellcheck.net) is running on every push to this repository.)

 ### What's this for?